zoroxide/AlgoPulse/README.md

 ### Sheets (Roadmaps) Tab
 ![image](https://github.com/user-attachments/assets/459e773a-4bfa-4893-8bc6-5c019cfe630b)

-### Contest Tab (also there's a toast for update notifications or any action on all of the platform not only the admin dashboard :) )
+### Contest Tab , also there's a toast for update notifications or any action on all of the platform not only the admin dashboard :)
 ![image](https://github.com/user-attachments/assets/2369b945-e56e-4d63-b502-81f83140f29a)

 ### Users Tab